richybu/fsds/assessments/Data_Biography.md

 I, [insert your name], confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-[Sign your name here]
+['Sign' your name here]

 Date of signature:
 Assessment due date:
-Student Number: XXXXXXX
+Student Number:

 _Please write your answer immediately below the level-3 headers._